tomlau10/playground/README.md

 - **2014-08-minesweeper**
   - Created during a university course focused on system programming, where I learned advanced console input/output techniques.
 The game is played entirely using keyboard inputs.

+- **2014-08-snake-remastered**
+  - A remastered version of the snake game mentioned earlier, ported to the C language.
+I modified the UI and used different console text colors to represent various items in the game.